meatsby/meatsby.github.io/content/2. Tech Stacks/6. Infrastructure as Code/Terraform/HCTA 003 Practice Questions.md

 ## Question 20
 ---
 You have provisioned some virtual machines (VMs) on Google Cloud Platform (GCP) using the gcloud command line tool.
-However, you are standardizing withTerraform and want to manage these VMs using Terraform instead.What are the two things you must do to achieve this?
+However, you are standardizing with Terraform and want to manage these VMs using Terraform instead.
+What are the two things you must do to achieve this?
 (Choose two.)

 - A. Provision new VMs using Terraform with the same VM names
 - B. Use the terraform import command for the existing VMs